Tech-Trailblazers/bp-com-documentation/README.md

 🧑‍⚕️ It gives **healthcare providers and responders** critical data during emergencies.
 🏡 It helps **families and communities** reduce risks in everyday life.

 ✨ Thank you for being here!
-Everyone is welcome—together we can **share knowledge, prevent harm, and create a safer planet for all**. 🙏💙🌍⛽
+Everyone is welcome together we can **share knowledge, prevent harm, and create a safer planet for all**. 🙏💙🌍⛽